Ursamenux/mrchromebox-website/docs/support/unbricking/unbrick-suzyq.md

 6. Verify the cable is properly connected:
    * `ls /dev/ttyUSB*`
      * This command should return 3 items: `ttyUSB0`, `ttyUSB1`, and `ttyUSB2`.
-     * If not, then your cable is connected to the wrong port or is upside down; adjust and repeat comment until output is as expected
+     * If not, then your cable is connected to the wrong port or is upside down; adjust and repeat command until output is as expected
 7. Set the CCD state to open:
    * `echo "ccd open" | sudo tee -a /dev/ttyUSB0 > /dev/null`
 8. Determine file to be flashed